Mohammad Mossadegh home | news | biography | photos | project | t-shirts | library | media | links | 1953 coup

 Kucinich Quotes from Mossadegh Project article in Congress (6/20/07)

-Kucinich: False Iran Report (9/15/06)
+Kucinich: 'False, Misleading' Report on Iran (9/15/06)

-Kucinich: U.S. Troops In Iran (4/14/06)
+Kucinich: US Troops in Iran (4/14/06)